Textiles Today

 Rebecca Ough | Transcript

 I think it’s a really good career path is textiles and I do think that sometimes it’s overlooked in this area, but it’s a really growing industry.
-A lot of the really good textile companies in the area tend to be family run, have a really good, sort of, community.
+A lot of the really good textile companies in the area tend to be family run, have a really good community.
 And yeah, everyone I’ve worked with in textiles is really sort of interested and engaged in what they’re doing and do have a feeling of, yeah, pride about what they’re making because it’s, I think it’s… it is such a craft and a skill.
 And I think there’s so many different career options within textiles, like engineering, like mechanical engineering is a really big thing in textiles.
-So it’s not just the design side, it’s like, there’s a whole spectrum of different jobs in textiles.
+So it’s not just the design side, it’s like, there’s a whole spectrum of different jobs.

 HL: Hi, I’m Hannah Lamb and I’m a lecturer in textiles, but I’m also a textile artist.
 And my background is in stitched textiles, but I also do quite a lot of mixed media and printed textiles.
 And I’ve been teaching and working in the Bradford area for the past 20 years.
 And I’m just really fascinated with all aspects of textiles, I suppose.